miali88/FlowonAI/trial_implementation_checklist.md

 @gabriel
 - [ ] **Call Duration Tracking:**
-  - [ ] Calculate call duration in minutes for each call
   - [ ] For trial users, increment `trial_minutes_used` after each call
   - [ ] Block further calls if `trial_minutes_used >= trial_minutes_total`
   - [ ] Add warning when approaching minute limit (80% usage)